mpsych/ODM/README.md

-# Outlier Detection for Mammograms (ODM)
+# Outlier Detection for Mammograms (ODMammogram)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ODM is an open-source project that utilizes a two-stage hybrid algorithm, where the second stage employs unsupervised learning for outlier detection.
+ODMammogram is an open-source project that utilizes a two-stage hybrid algorithm, where the second stage employs unsupervised learning for outlier detection.
 Primarily designed for handling large mammogram collections, ODM's primary aim is to streamline mammogram datasets by filtering out low-quality and undesired scans.
 This facilitates more efficient and accurate downstream analysis.
 The first stage of the pipeline employs a threshold-based 5-bin histogram filtering (5BHIST) method, designed to exclude poor-quality images.
 The second stage leverages a Variational Autoencoder (VAE), an unsupervised machine learning model, to further identify and eliminate outlier scans.
 By combining conventional filtering techniques with advanced machine learning, ODM ensures robust and comprehensive outlier detection in mammogram datasets.

 The algorithms and strategies employed by ODM are based on our published research paper.
 In the additional documentation, we've included our replies to reviewers, a more detailed explanation of our methods, an analysis of our chosen parameters, and a thorough list of tested algorithms.